 3. Scuba Diving

-There are over 20 wrecks off the coast of Ras Al Khaimah and accessible by scuba diving.
-Al Jazeera Diving & Swimming Centre is a Padi dive center and the only certified dive resort in Ras Al Khaimah.
-They offer scuba diving courses, snorkeling excursions, and fishing trips.
+There are over 20 wrecks off the coast of Ras Al Khaimah, and they are accessible by scuba diving.
+Al Jazeera Diving & Swimming Centre is a Padi dive centre and the only certified dive resort in Ras Al Khaimah.
+They offer scuba diving courses, snorkelling excursions, and fishing trips.